 - In the question response fields, only one circle may be filled in.

 - Be sure to completely erase any stray or duplicate marks.

 The Answer Key(s)

 If you are administering an exam, an answer key will be required to grade the exam.
 To use the automatic grading routine, it is required that the answer key be submitted immediately preceding the students’ sheets.
 If you are administering different versions of the exam, fill out an answer key for each version in ascending order (i.e., answer key #1 first, answer key #2 next, and so on, up to a maximum of four) and submit them immediately preceding the students’ sheets.
 If you are programming your own exam analysis, it is recommended that the key be part of the OMR-captured data.
 Fill out the key scanner sheet as if it were one of the student response sheets.
 In the NAME field enter: answer key.
 In the IDENTIFICATION NUMBER field, enter all zeros.
 For the actual question responses, be sure that only one circle is filled in for each exam question.
 Multiple or missing values in the key will terminate the automatic grading routine!

 Requesting Automatic Exam Grading

 Users who do not wish to process their own exam data may request grade reports, grade distribution histograms, summary statistics, and item analysis.
 To request automatic exam grading, fill out an additional OMR sheet and place it as the first sheet in the group.
 The answer key sheet(s) will immediately follow, followed by all of the student forms.
+Note: only one answer sheet per student; having more than one form per student may lead to erroneous results.
+The URI student ID field is required.
 The OMR scanner sheet for automatic grading should be filled out according to the format below to supply the appropriate instructions to the program:

 Name and letters of course code: